koriym/homebrew-brewworks/README.md

 brew install ./myapp.rb
 ```

+With BrewWorks, setting up your development environment is incredibly simple and efficient.
+Unlike traditional setups where you would need to manually install PHP, download Composer, and configure permissions, BrewWorks takes care of all these steps for you.
+No more hassle of managing multiple dependencies and configurations separately for each project!

+Once the installation is complete, you'll have a fully configured, project-specific development environment ready to go.
+BrewWorks sets up all the necessary services, such as PHP, MySQL, Redis, and more, with optimized configurations tailored to your project's needs.

+Let's explore what makes this setup so powerful:

+- **Custom Commands**: Easily start and manage your services with intuitive commands.
+For instance, simply run `brewworks start` to kick off all your services in one go.
+- **Centralized Configuration**: All configuration files, log directories, and port numbers are neatly organized in a dedicated folder for your project, making it easy to maintain and update.
+- **Improved Performance**: By leveraging native Mac services instead of Docker, you'll experience faster performance and reduced overhead.
+- **Flexibility and Extensibility**: BrewWorks is designed to be flexible, allowing you to add additional services and customize configurations as your project evolves.
+-
 ## Congratulations!
 Your Environment is Ready!

 You've successfully installed and configured your project-specific development environment with BrewWorks.
 Now, let's explore what makes this setup so powerful: